 In order to simplify simulations and avoid redefining configuration parameters of input CTC sequences, weighting of original and setting up then number of coded frames is implemented within proposed modifications to the VTM software.

 Current test condition is designed for global illumination change, and cannot reflect the benefit of method #2, which is designed for the local illumination change scenario.
-Therefore, the simulation for method #2 is not conducted.
+Therefore, the simulations for method #2 are just provided for illustrating the codec is not broken by method #2.
 We believe that method 2 have potential benefits in allowing TPM in such scenario.